 Changes in Bowel

 Though small problems in bowel seem to be normal but prominent bowel changes may pinpoint towards colon or rectal cancer.
-Colon cancer affects the colon whereas rectal cancer affects the rectum which connects colon with anus.
+Colon cancer affects the colon whereas rectal cancer affects the rectum which connects colon with an anus.
 Collectively, these are known as colorectal cancer.
+You can learn more about colon cancer causes and educate yourself with colon cancer symptoms.

-Sudden changes in bowel may indicate symptoms of cancer such as having constant diarrhea, constipation, gas and abdominal pain.
-Another symptom of cancer is change in size or capability of bowel movement.
+Sudden changes in the bowel may indicate symptoms of cancer such as having constant diarrhoea, constipation, gas and abdominal pain.
+Another symptom of cancer changes in size or capability of bowel movement.

 Blood in Urine